wp-plugins/featurific-for-wordpress/readme.txt

 === Featurific For Wordpress ===
 Contributors: rinogo
 Donate link: http://featurific.com/
-Tags: slideshow, slide, show, gallery, flash, xml, dynamic, conversion, funnel Requires at least: 2.3
+Tags: slideshow, slide, show, gallery, flash, xml, dynamic, conversion, funnel, Post, posts, sidebar, images, links, photo, photos, statistics, stats, swf
+Requires at least: 2.3
 Tested up to: 2.5
 Stable tag: trunk

-An effortless interface to Featurific, the featured story slideshow.
+An effortless but powerful interface to Featurific Free, the featured story slideshow.
 (Similar to the 'featured' widget on time.com, msn.com, walmart.com, etc.)

 == Description ==

-An effortless interface to Featurific, the featured story slideshow.
+An effortless interface to Featurific Free, the featured story slideshow.

 Unlike traditional slideshows, Featurific imitates the behavior seen on the home pages of sites like time.com and msn.com, displaying summaries of featured articles on the site.
 The idea is to increase conversion and user satisfaction by